lee1jaden/troy-tech-internship/README.md

 ### Instructions

-All datasets are expected to be placed in the top-level _/data_ folder.
+All datasets are expected to be placed in the top-level _/data_ folder without renaming from the downloaded versions.
 All commands should be run from the top-level directory using Make.

-1. Handwritten Character Recognition: The images are 28 by 28 and represented as flattened grayscale values in a CSV dataset.
+1. Handwritten Character Recognition: The images are 28x28 pixels and represented as flattened grayscale values in a CSV dataset.
 [Download here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format).
-Open a terminal and run `make char-model` to save the weights of the model.
-It may take a few minutes, and it should reach up to 96% accuracy.
+Open a terminal and run `make char-model` to build a model that can predict handwritten characters at 96% accuracy.
+It may take a few minutes.
+Conversely, create a convolutional model with command `make char-model-cnn` that reaches up to 98.5% accuracy.
 1. Handwritten Digit Recognition: (not completed)
 1. Handwritten Word Recognition: (not completed)
 1. House Number Recognition: (not completed)